-Therefore, the assessment is that Air is a medically necessary product and is life supporting and life sustaining.
-In the assessment of alternatives, the outcome is that there are many "Exact products available" as there are many Marketing Authorisation Holders (MAHs) within each EU member state having authorisations for the products.
+Therefore, the assessment is that Nitrogen is classified under 'other indications'.

+In the assessment of alternatives, the outcome is that there are many "Exact products available" as there are many Marketing Authorisation Holders (MAHs) within each EU member state having authorisations for medicinal nitrogen (As stated before not in all member states medicinal nitrogen is considered a medicinal product.
+In most member states it is considered a medical device).
 It should also be noted that these products are present in the exact same presentation, therefore lowering the risk even further.

-With the assessment of "Therapeutic Use & Consequences if Product is not Available" as "Medically necessary product, life supporting or life sustaining" and "Availability of Alternatives" as "Exact Product Available" - it is classed as RISK LEVEL B.
+With the assessment of "Therapeutic Use & Consequences if Product is not Available" as "Other indications" and "Availability of Alternatives" as "Exact Product Available" - it is classed as RISK LEVEL C.